Emiliovalleg/Emiliovalleg/README.md

 - 🤝 I’m looking for help with **frontend projects**

-- 📫 How to reach me **emiliovalleg@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/emilio-de-valle-6210b2210/](https://www.linkedin.com/in/emilio-de-valle-6210b2210/)

 - ⚡ Fun fact **I switched career paths from industrial engineering with experience in Oil & Gas to become a frontend developer.**

 <h3 align="left">Connect with me:</h3>